HenrivantSant/swift-docs/docs/getting-started/installation.md

 3. Rename in app/config.yaml
 4. Rename namespace of the HelloWorld controller or remove it

-## Option 2: Manual install
+## Option 2: Manual installation
-This one quite a bit harder and not recommended, however it is possible.
+This a bit harder and not recommended, however it is totally possible.

 ### Install
 Get it from Composer https://packagist.org/packages/swift-api/swift.
 Only do this if you're quite familiar with Swift.